What if the thing that once rallied a nation around a flag now feels like a wall keeping people out?

 - Inclusive Procurement: Define “local” in a way that includes minority‑owned businesses, encouraging a broader sense of economic belonging.

-5. encourage Open Public Discourse
+5. build Open Public Discourse

 - Town Hall Meetings: Give space for dissenting voices to be heard without the “unpatriotic” label.